aldrinbrillante/chat-bot/README.md

 UNRESOLVED ISSUES: microphone is sometimes not being captured.
 Not sure yet as to why...

+CREDIT: Recognition for assistance goes to Traversy Media (@TraversyMedia) on Youtube for helping me learn the package imports for a speech_recognition chat-bot.
+My record_audio() and my search and location variables are his code via Youtube, and it was through his explanation that I was able to understand the functionality of speech_recognition and pyaudio to implement and use it for this project.
+Thank you so much, Traversy Media!!!

+Make sure you credit the Youtuber in your readme for the code that was not original

 ASSIGNMENT REQUIREMENTS:

 Create a function called get_bot_response().
 This function must: